Connectom Networking and Innovation Fund

 Prof. Dr. Bernhard Humm, Darmstadt University of Applied Sciences, Department of Computer Science

+In machine learning (ML), open-source and free software packages for common ecosystems such as R and Python are responsible for the transfer into practice and the entry point for many beginners into the data science field.
+Advanced users make the informed choice of their tools through the information from academia, where systematic evaluations of different packages and implementations support this choice for a specific application purpose.
+The overall goal of this project is to make knowledge about new methods for high-dimensional and right-censored data available to beginners and experienced users.
+High-dimensional data occurs for example in the field of text mining or genetic statistics.
 Based on recent research on goodness-of-fit (GOF) tests for high-dimensional data, we aim to create an R package that simplifies the application of these methods for the aforementioned domains.
 Right-censored data often occurs in medical data or in the field of predictive maintenance.
-Examples are predictions of survival probabilities under different medical interventions or prediction of optimal maintenance times for technical equipment.
-Right-censored data require special methods of Data Science, for which insufficient support is available in places for an informed choice of implementations.
-This support is provided in the present project.
-The transfer of the results achieved will be carried out under the aspect of the “Third Mission”, among other things in the form of a multimedia campaign- consisting of a short video channel, a video channel and a blog.
+Examples include predictions of survival probabilities under various medical interventions or the prediction of optimal maintenance times for technical devices.
+Right-censored data requires special data science methods, for which there is sometimes insufficient support for an informed selection of implementations.
+This support is provided in this project.
+The transfer of the results achieved is to take place in the form of a multimedia campaign – consisting of a short video channel, a video channel and a blog – under the aspect of the ‘third mission’.

 Prof. Dr. Michael Guckert, THM, Department of Mathematics, Natural Sciences and Data Processing